Today at Ford House

 ABOUT THIS EVENT:

 If your little one ever wondered about plants, gardens, and what makes them grow, this adventure is for them!
 Join us as we wander through the beautiful gardens and wooded areas of Ford House.
-Along the way, we’ll discover how to identify different plants, learn about native species, and find out which plants don’t belong!
+Along the way, we’ll discover how to identify different plants, learn about native species, and discover which plants don’t belong!

 Get ready to uncover the secrets of the plant world and become a plant expert! 🌱🌿